bitcoin-sv/blacklist-manager/doc/DockerImageDeploy.md

 *Note: For cleaning up docker containers and removing Blacklist manager see [Removing docker images](doc/DockerImagesRemoving.md)*

-BlacklistManager is a REST API that serves as an intermediary between bitcoind nodes and Alert Managers that are trusted by BlacklistManager.
+BlacklistManager is a REST API that serves as an intermediary between bitcoind nodes and AlertManagers that are trusted by BlacklistManager.

 ## Running BM application

++ extract projectX package `projectX-BM.zip` from to target folder

 + run this commands in target folder to load docker images